Regulation 49/2025: New Sanctions for Late Annual Report Submissions in Indonesia

 Contact SAS to ensure your annual compliance remains timely, accurate, and risk-free.

+What is Regulation 49/2025 in Indonesia?
 Regulation 49/2025 introduces mandatory procedures and administrative sanctions for late annual report submissions through the SABH system.

+When must annual reports be submitted in Indonesia?
 Annual reports must be approved within six months after the financial year-end and submitted via SABH within 30 days after notarisation.
 In practical terms, this means the report must be approved before the end of June and submitted before the end of July.

+What happens if a company submits its annual report late?
 Companies may receive warnings and face suspension of SABH access, preventing corporate legal actions.

+Why is SABH access important?
 SABH is required for director changes, shareholder updates, capital amendments, and other corporate filings.